-The feature mentioned in this article is only accessible for user with "Lab admin" or "Expert user" role.
+The feature mentioned in this article is only accessible for users with a "Lab Admin" or "Expert User" role.

 To be able to edit this protocol again, you will need to unlock it.
 This will create a new version on which you can freely make your modifications.